NEU-SNS/vizIoT/README.md

 ### Pypcap

-The pypcap-monitor is written in Python with several actions automated in bash scripts.
-To run the pypcap-monitor, see the documentation in the VizIoT Installation markdown file.
+The pypcap is written in Python.
+To run the pypcap, see the documentation in the VizIoT Installation markdown file.

 ## Additional Documentation